OctopusDeploy/Architecture/Steps/Components/StepPackages.md

 The Executor is the part of the Step Package that does the work.
 It will consume the inputs configured by the Step UI, and do the work of the Step (i.e, deploy an application, upload a file, etc).

-The step function is a simple function that accepts a defined input type and an OctopusContext instance.
+The step function is a function that accepts a defined input type and an OctopusContext instance.

 ```ts
 const BlobStorageStepExecutor: Handler<BlobStorageStepInputs> = async (